3scale-labs/gsoc-wasm-filters/README.md

 make build
 ```
 * Production build
-> For the production build `wasm-opt` and `wasm-snip` are required as the auth filter requires them for build optimizations.
+> For the release build `wasm-opt` and `wasm-snip` are required as the auth filter requires them for build optimizations.
 ```sh
 make build BUILD=release
 ```